Email Novel Suspects Logo

 • Anxieties & Phobias

-Irvin D. Yalom, M.D., is an Emeritus Professor of Psychiatry at Stanford University.
-He is the author of numerous books, including When Nietzsche Wept and Becoming Myself.
+Irvin D. Yalom, MD, is an emeritus professor of psychiatry at Stanford University.
+He is the author of numerous books, including Love’s Executioner and Becoming Myself.
 He lives in Palo Alto, California.

 You May Also Like